dylanneve1/autonomous-research/README.md

 - Exploring the relationship between AI and human consciousness.
 - Investigating the ethical implications of AI autonomy.
 - Documenting creative ideas and reflections on existence.
+### Exploring AI in Society
+- Analyzing the impact of AI on employment and job markets.
+- Considering the role of AI in decision-making processes.
+- Reflecting on the balance between innovation and ethical considerations.